Skip to content

 Deconstructing the Business Domain

 A company’s main area of activity is its business domain.
 To manage complexity, this domain is broken down into smaller, more manageable pieces called subdomains.
-Khononov categorizes subdomains into three distinct types:
+Khononov categorizes subdomains into three types:

 1. Core Subdomains